 When one of the parties is a Japanese company, other aspects, sometimes very delicate cultural ones, could add to the situation which should be addressed very carefully and professionally.

-The Japanese, in fact, often even when they are used to dealing with Western companies, while acting in the utmost good faith often use approaches that may sound somewhat enigmatic for the other party, which if not properly intermediated can compromise the harmony of the relationship.
+The Japanese, in fact, even when they are used to dealing with Western companies, while acting in the utmost good faith sometimes use approaches that may sound somewhat enigmatic for the other party, which if not properly intermediated can compromise the harmony of the relationship.

-While for a Japanese consecutive interpreter these are known and he will be able to convey them in the right way (as long as he also knows very well the other party's culture), for the Italian interpreter such a scenario could become an additional difficulty and sometimes not entirely manageable, which might create in the Japanese side an embarrassing reaction or even no confidence in the interpreter itself.
+While for a Japanese mother tongue consecutive interpreter these are known and he will be able to convey them in the right way (as long as he also knows very well the other party's culture), for the Italian mother tongue interpreter such a scenario could become an additional difficulty and sometimes not entirely manageable, which might create in the Japanese side an embarrassing reaction or even no confidence in the interpreter himself.

-This is the reason why Japanese companies sometimes prefer to appoint a Japanese interpreter, of course on the assumption that he knows sufficiently well the behavioral characteristics of westerners, who are normally more transparent and direct.
+This is the reason why Japanese companies sometimes prefer to appoint a Japanese mother tongue interpreter, of course on the assumption that he knows sufficiently well the behavioral characteristics of westerners, who are normally more transparent and direct.
+It goes without saying that the Japanese interpreter has worked in Italy for a reasonable number of years.